damalialutfiani/Iowa-Liquor-Sales-Project/README.md

 Furthermore, how to deliver the data visualization that we have made so that it is easy to understand.

-Then for the Iowa-Liquor-Sales-Project file in the form of a PDF file, it is an explanation file or working steps for this project.
+Then for the Iowa-Liquor-Sales-Project.pptx file in the form of a PPT file, it is an explanation file or working steps for this project.